John C. Hamer: Early life and education

 Hamer was born in the suburbs of Chicago, and grew up in a suburb of Minneapolis.
-He was raised LDS — and very active as a Deacons Quorum President, Seminary Class President, Eagle Scout at 13 — but became a "closet doubter" as a teenager, and left organized religion altogether as an adult.
-Uninterested in Mormonism, at age 26 he read No Man Knows My History, and commented that — ironically — Fawn Brodie rehabilitated Joseph Smith for him.

-Hamer received a B.A. degree from Brigham Young University, and a master's from the University of Michigan.
+He was raised LDS and was active as a Deacons Quorum President, Seminary Class President, Eagle Scout.
+Hamer became a "closet doubter" as a teenager, and left organized religion altogether as an adult.
+Uninterested in Mormonism, at age 26 he read No Man Knows My History, and commented that Fawn Brodie's historicity and factuality rehabilitated Joseph Smith for him.
+Hamer received a Bachelor of Arts from Brigham Young University, and a Master of Arts from the University of Michigan.

 Career

 The view that the Reorganization was the only true continuation of the original church was also a theological claim, held by early members of the Reorganization.
 Community of Christ abandoned this claim decades ago when it came to understand that the very act of making the claim to be 'the one and only true church,' is a sign that you aren't it (i.e., because there isn't just one).

 Theologically early Mormons believed that they were the Restoration of the New Testament church in every sense, including recovering all the actual historical practices and institutional authority.
 This was a faith position that was zealously believed, but which cannot be shown to be possible in an actual historical sense.
 This is no shame on them; people regularly have these notions — the people of the Renaissance actually believed they had given birth anew to the Classical era.
 Of course they hadn't.
 They created something new, because you can never go home again.
 Likewise the 1830 organization was something new.
 And the 1860 reorganization, although possessed of vast continuity of membership, belief, and practice with the 1830 organization, was (in fact) a new foundation in an institutional historical sense.